Ravikumarchavva/Cricket-Prediction/README.md

-## Modeling Approach
+## ml_modeling Approach

 This solution employs a sophisticated **multi-model architecture**:

-1. **RNN or Transformer for Sequence Modeling**: Processes ball-by-ball data to capture temporal match dynamics.
+1. **RNN or Transformer for Sequence ml_modeling**: Processes ball-by-ball data to capture temporal match dynamics.
 2. **CNN for Player Stats**: Extracts features from player statistics, taking advantage of CNNs for feature aggregation.
 3. **DNN for Team Stats**: Processes high-level team statistics for match conditions and overall team strength.
 4. **Ensemble Model (DNN)**: Combines outputs from the RNN, CNN, and team DNN into a final DNN that predicts win probability.